apollographql/federation/docs/source/entities.md

 description: Reference and extend types across subgraphs
 ---

 > ⚠️ This article describes entities as they behave in Federation 1 and are _currently_ supported in Federation 2.
-Updates to entities are in development for future releases of Federation 2.
-For details, see [Coming soon to Apollo Federation 2](./federation-2/coming-to-federation-2).
+Updates to entities are [under consideration](./federation-2/coming-to-federation-2) for future releases of Federation 2.

 In Apollo Federation, an **entity** is an object type that you define canonically in _one_ subgraph and can then reference and extend in _other_ subgraphs.
 Entities are the core building block of a federated graph.